ryujinx-mirror/ryujinx/README.md

  - **Switch Keys**

    Everything on the Switch is encrypted, so if you want to run anything other than homebrew, you have to dump encryption keys from your console.
-To get more information please take a look at our [Keys Documentation](KEYS.md) *(Outdated)*.
+To get more information please take a look at our [Keys Documentation](KEYS.md).

  - **FFmpeg Dependencies**